freyacodes/GensokyoBot/README.md

 ```

 # Credits
-Credits to [Frederikham](https://github.com/Frederikam) for the Creation of GensokyoBot
+Credits to [Frederikham](https://github.com/Frederikam) for the creation of GensokyoBot